 (g) IP 42001, "Emergency Operating Procedures," and the NUREGs referenced in it provide additional guidance for reviewing, developing, implementing, changing and maintaining emergency operating procedures.
 The team leader should consider adding an emergency preparedness specialist inspector to the team if a detailed review of emergency plan implementing procedures is to be conducted.

-(h) IP 82001.05 contains guidance for the inspection of emergency plan implementing procedures.
+(h) IP 82001.05, “Procedure Quality,” contains guidance for the inspection of emergency plan implementing procedures.

 3. No specific guidance provided.